 Now fuse interfacing to the main pieces.
 Be careful – don’t iron on the side of the interfacing with glue.
 The shiny side of the interfacing should go down on the wrong side of the fabric.
 It should be fused with a hot iron using light pressure and not so much gliding.

 Ok, we prepared everything for sewing.
 The next step is pinning side bands to make tubes from them, and pinning brim pieces right sides together for stitching.
 I also prepared the lining at the same time so I can stitch everything at once.
 Don’t forget to press all seams after you are done with stitching.

 I stitched what I prepared and pressed.
 Now let’s deal with the brims.
 I have to cut seam allowances pretty close to the seams.

-And now the hardest part of this process – how do we connect round edges of the crown to the straight edges of the side bands?
+And now the hardest part of this process – how do we connect the round edges of the crown to the straight edges of the sidebands?
 So, first, pin all notches (or end seams) together.
 You remember that we made 4 notches on all pieces and they are equally spaced.
-After that make 3-4 small cut between these notches.
-And pin the other parts of the side band to the crown.
+After that make 3-4 small cuts between these notches.
+And pin the other parts of the sideband to the crown.